Battle of Cold Harbor: June 1

 Robert E. Lee's plan for June 1 was to use his newly concentrated infantry against the small cavalry forces at Old Cold Harbor.
 But his subordinates did not coordinate correctly.
 Anderson did not integrate Hoke's division with his attack plan and left him with the understanding that he was not to assault until the First Corps' attack was well underway, because the Union defenders were disorganized as well.
 Wright's VI Corps had not moved out until after midnight and was on a 15 mi march.
-Smith's XVIII Corps had mistakenly been sent to New Castle Ferry on the Pamunkey River, several miles away, and did not reach Old Cold Harbor in time to assist Torbert.
+Smith's XVIII Corps, having been mistakenly sent to the wrong location several miles away, did not reach Old Cold Harbor in time to assist Torbert.

 Anderson led his attack with the brigade formerly commanded by veteran Brig.
 Gen. Joseph B. Kershaw, which was now under a less experienced South Carolina politician, Col. Laurence M. Keitt.
 Keitt's men approached the entrenched cavalry of Brig.
 Gen. Wesley Merritt.
 Armed with seven-shot Spencer repeating carbines, Merritt's men delivered heavy fire, mortally wounding Keitt and destroying his brigade's cohesion.
 Hoke obeyed what he understood to be his orders and did not join in the attack, which was quickly called back by Anderson.

 By 9 a.m.
 Wright's lead elements arrived at the crossroads and began to extend and improve the entrenchments started by the cavalrymen.
 Although Grant had intended for Wright to attack immediately, his men were exhausted from their long march and they were unsure as to the strength of the enemy.
 Wright decided to wait until after Smith arrived, which occurred in the afternoon, and the XVIII Corps men began to entrench on the right of the VI Corps.
 The Union cavalrymen retired to the east.